Russian Germans in North America: Legacy

 Throughout their history in Western Canada, the Germans from Russia have maintained many of their cultural characteristics, including their dialects, which have been proliferated through Saturday schools and Canadian policies that allowed for cultural freedom.
 Those schools operated on Saturday mornings for around three hours and became especially vital as German stopped being taught in Canadian public schools after World War I. The Mennonites, unlike most Volga Germans, maintained those schools even after World War II.
 The Volga Germans' dialects was also maintained by the churches, especially for Mennonite.

 Before the Germans from Russia left for North America, they had been regarded as privileged colonists in Russia.
 When they arrived in the United States and Canada, they found that they were treated the same as any other migrant group from Eastern Europe.
 The Mennonites may be seen as an exception since they successfully used connections with their brethren in Lancaster County, Pennsylvania, and in Ontario.
-Through their hard work on the North American plains, they established themselves as a productive portion of society in both Canada and America.